Unique Sonoma County Flower Experiences

 Self-Guided Vineyard Tours

-You may not think of vineyards as rich in flowers – it’s about the grapes, after all — but as you walk through rows of vines as part of the Sonoma County Vineyard Adventures (download a map), there’s much to admire even beyond the lush carpets of wild mustard blossoms growing between the vine rows in spring.
+You may not think of vineyards as rich in flowers — it's about the grapes, after all - but as you walk through rows of vines as part of the Sonoma County Vineyard Adventures, there's much to admire even beyond the lush carpets of wild mustard blossoms growing between the vine rows in spring.

 The opulent Ferrari-Carano Vineyards & Winery (8761 Dry Creek Road, Healdsburg, 707-433-6700) features five acres of diverse gardens that, when first dreamed up in 1987, took founder Rhonda Carano 16 months simply to plan and complete the initial planting.